• Skip to primary navigation

 This refreshing smoothie bowl will 'hit the spot' with your kids!
 It's healthy, delicious, and the recipe is easily modified.
 Skyr, frozen banana, and chia seeds are used to achieve the perfect consistency for a smoothie bowl.

-• Ready to serve in 10 minutes from start to finish.
+• Quick and Easy Ready to serve in 10 minutes from start to finish.

 • Gut-healthy fruit breakfast recipe.